 If you want to learn more about this process, you can read it in our blog.

 I'd like to place both sides of the keyboard far apart.
 Can I buy an extension cable?

-Yes.
-Cables are standard USB A to C and C to C, so you can change it.
+Yes, the cables are detachable.
+They are the standard USB-A to USB-C for the Huble to the computer and USBC to USBC for the keyboard to the Huble.
 You can purchase a 1m long USB-C to USB-C cable in our shop.

 Raise – Mechanical switches